amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ```

 2. Implement a callback receiver in your application to respond when a request returns the redirection URL.
 You should expect to receive a `code` attribute as one of the request parameters.
 This `code` attribute is the **access grant**.
-Once issued, the access grant remains valid for a duration of 10 minutes.
+Once issued, the access grant remains valid for ten minutes.

 3. Use the access grant to request a refresh token and an access token.
 Send a POST request to [https://as.meraki.com/oauth/token](https://as.meraki.com/oauth/token) with the following:
    - Headers: `Content-Type: application/x-www-form-urlencoded`